-- Copyright can be applied for any work that is an original idea or literature that is put to use.
+- Copyright can to apply for any work, it must be an original idea or literature that is put to use.
 The idea alone cannot be protected by copyright.
 It is the physical use of that idea, such as a design or a written novel, which is covered under copyright law.

-- Copyright also includes for wide range of creative work like intellectual, scientific, artistic form of works which includes poems, composition of songs, music, videos, dances, sculptures, software, and many more.
-They specifically vary by concerned authority or jurisdiction.
+- Copyright also includes for wide range of creativity like intellectual, scientific, artistic form of works which also includes poems, composition of songs, music, videos, dances, sculptures, software, and many more specifically vary by concern authority or jurisdiction.

 - Copyright is given to the author according to the law, as soon as he completes his work.

 - In order to protect your own work and idea you need to register the work in the copyright office.

 - Many copyright law infringing copies of entertainment files e.g. MP3 music files, VCD video files and etc. and software are often shared by P2P software.